-This guide provides a very quick first step to debugging and developing Gaia apps, including running Gaia inside desktop Firefox and in the Firefox OS App Manager.
+This guide provides a very quick easy guide to developing Gaia apps, including running Gaia inside desktop Firefox.
 This guide assumes that you know HTML5 technologies, have knowledge of MVC patterns and have keen interest in Firefox OS.
-By the end you will have a basic understanding of Gaia app structres, and a basic workflow to modify Gaia apps and test your work.

 What do you need?